uwayss/muhsin/PRIVACY.md

 3.  **It Works Completely Offline.** You don't need an internet connection to use Muhsin.
 It's designed to be your private companion, not a data-collection tool.

-4.  **Want to Check Our Work?
+4.  **Want to Check The Code?
 Go Ahead.** This app is fully open-source.
 You can read every line of code [right here on GitHub](https://github.com/uwayss/muhsin) to see for yourself that we stand by this promise.